ApTValdiFassa MATTIA RIZZI WC2024 DJI 0433 FullRes

 • Del Passo blue slope (return via the Del Passo chairlift)

-From Col Margherita (race start area):
+From Falcade/Pian della Sussistenza/Col Margherita (race start area):

 • Col Margherita - Lago Cavia red slope to the junction with La VolatA